 Royal Collection Trust

 Mindfulness & Art Evening Event: offering a reflective response to the exhibition ‘Japan: Courts and Culture’, to engage with mindfulness themes embedded in the art of Japan.
-(Planned for 2020, now postponed.)
+(Postponed due to Covid-19)

-Community Group Workshops: a series of mindful looking and wellbeing workshops for The Queen’s Gallery inclusion programme.
-(Planned for 2020, now postponed.)
+Community Group Workshops (online and in-gallery): a series of mindful looking and wellbeing workshops for The Queen’s Gallery inclusion programme.
+(Postponed until 2022.)

 Human Resources Event: on online mindful looking session to support staff wellbeing and sense of connection with artworks in the Royal Collection